-- Select a theme—Choose from one of the following themes:
+- Theme gallery—You can choose from one of the following themes:

-- Box—Focuses on the widgets in the widget controller.
+Focuses on the widgets in the widget controller.
 By default, all on-screen widgets are turned off.
 There are no placeholders for widgets and no logo or links display.
-It's for apps that requires a clean look on the map.
+It is for apps that require a clean look on the map.

-- Dart—Widgets in the widget controller display as placeholder widgets.
+Widgets in the widget controller display as placeholder widgets.
 You can have multiple widgets open and move them around.
 By default, all on-screen widgets are turned off.
-Similar to the Box theme, there are no placeholders for widgets and no logo or links display.
+Similar to Box Theme, there are no placeholders for widgets and no logo or links display.

-- Dashboard—All the widgets in the panel open simultaneously when the app starts.
-It's designed to visualize widgets and their communication directly.
+All the widgets in the panel open simultaneously when the app starts.
+It is designed to visualize widgets and their communication directly.
 You can modify the predefined layout by adding or removing grids, or resizing the grids in the panel.
 By default, most on-screen widgets are turned off except the Home, Zoom Slider, and Full Screen widgets.
 Optionally, you can turn on the Header widget to display the logo, the app name, and links.

-- Jewelry Box—Evolved from the Foldable theme with a focused widget on the left of the app.
-It's for apps with a workflow task.
+Evolved from Foldable Theme with a focused widget on the left of the app.
+It is for apps with a workflow task.

-- Tab—As with the Foldable theme, it supports all widget types and can be used for apps with complicated tasks.
+As with Foldable Theme, it supports all widget types and can be used for apps with complicated tasks.

-- Select a style—The available styles vary depending on the theme selected.
-Most themes have seven predefined colors from which to choose, except the Launchpad and Dashboard themes.
+- Style section—The available styles vary depending on the theme selected.
+Most themes have seven predefined colors from which to choose, except Launchpad Theme and Dashboard Theme.
 If your organization has defined the shared theme with a header color, it will be the default color when an app is created.You can also choose your own color by clicking the last color in the color picker.

-- Select a layout—A layout represents a preset placement of user interface items.
+- Layout section—A layout represents a preset placement of user interface items.

-- Only the Dashboard theme allows you to modify and generate your own layout.
+- Only Dashboard Theme allows you to modify and generate your own layout.